Skip to main content

 Non-university higher education

-• The minimum amount of public funding per school unit (group of students taught jointly and simultaneously by a teacher on a regular basis) is set annually by the State in its general budgets.
-The amounts will vary depending on the group to which each training cycle belongs, according to the number of hours it lasts and the level of expenditure it entails.
-For the year 2024, the amounts for the first year of higher cycles range between 82 775.69 and 94 985.877 euro (Annex II of Law 4/2023 of the General State Budget for the year 2024).
-These budgets have been extended for 2025 until the new budgets are approved.
+• The State annually sets the minimum funding per school unit according to the gropup and the course load.
+For 2024, the amounts for the first year ranged between 82 775.69 and 94 985.877 euro (Annex II of Law 4/2023 of the General State Budget for the year 2024).
+These budgets have been extended into 2026

-• The fees to be paid by pupils in publicly-funded private schools as complementary funding or funding from public funds allocated to the system of individual agreements depend on each autonomous community.
-As a general rule, fees cannot exceed the limits annually established in the State Budget, except in special cases recognised by legislation.
-In 2024 (Fifth additional provision), the amount ranges from EUR 18 to 36 per student per month, ten months per year, and is maintained in 2025.
+• Supplementary fees at these schools depend on each autonomous community and are usually adjusted to the limits established in the State Budget, except in special cases recognised by legislation.
+In 2024 (Fifth additional provision), the amount ranges from EUR 18 to 36 per student per month, ten months per year, and is maintained in 2026.

 University higher education